The Changing Landscape of PR and How Companies Can Capitalize

 PR has changed.
 Marketing’s relationship with PR has changed, and the way your team interacts with the media has changed, bringing opportunities for increased visibility and recognition.
 One Jerry Maguire slogan still rings true: “Help me help you.”
 The more your organization embraces the new PR landscape, the more your company evolves with the new media and the more your team engages across platforms, the more you will be able to capitalize on what lies ahead.

 The best way to keep up with the changing landscape of PR then is to consider evolving how you approach the work you do, even as the underlying principles of relationship building remain the same.
-To make sure you’re on track as a modern PR pro, download our free ebook.

 This article originally appeared in The SmartBug Inbound Marketing Blog, it was written by Doreen Clark from Business2Community, and was legally licensed through the NewsCred publisher network.
 Please direct all licensing questions to email@example.com.